Jackson Public School District

 Lunching with the librarian—more fun than recess!

-Grigsby also cites the school’s success with the Renaissance Accelerated Reader 360® practice program, which helps teachers monitor reading progress and motivates students with a broad selection of leveled books and integrated nonfiction content.
+Grigsby also cites the school’s success with the Renaissance Accelerated Reader® practice program, which helps teachers monitor reading progress and motivates students with a broad selection of leveled books and integrated nonfiction content.

-Like Saban, who famously said after Alabama’s first national title, “This is just the beginning,’’3 Grigsby believes that Davis IB’s success is on-going, a true team endeavor that represents the concerted and continuing efforts of educators, students, and parents.
+3 Grigsby believes that that school’s success is on-going, a true team endeavor that represents the concerted and continuing efforts of educators, students, and parents.
 “It’s also about high expectations and every person holding every child accountable, no matter their background.
 Together we’re committed to providing our children with a safe, engaging, and happy learning environment.
 When children walk through our doors, we want them to sense the family environment, to understand that we expect them to work hard and that we’re blessed to have them here.”